Sybil B. Harrington

 Sybil Buckingham Harrington (1908–1998) was an American philanthropist.
 She was inducted into the Texas Women's Hall of Fame.

 Biography

 Harrington was born in 1908 in Amarillo, daughter of Frank Buckingham, and to grandparent J.E.
 Hughes.
+On October 5, 1924 she married Edwin Ray Reeder at the First Baptist Church in Canyon, TX.
+She was a Junior at Amarillo High at the time.
+Her first marriage ended two years later.
 In 1935, she married Donald D. Harrington, a successful oil worker.
 In 1951, the couple created the Don and Sybil Harrington Foundation, which would grow to have more than $73 million in assets.
 Harrington extensively donated money to areas around and on the Texas Panhandle, including the musical developed by the Panhandle-Plains Historical Museum, Texas.